khinds10/WeatherTablet/README.md

-# webapp
+# Weather Tablet
-The Weather Wheel::The best UI for the Dark Sky Forecast API

-Web Application using Dark Sky API
+Wall Based Tablet for Current Weather

 To install dependancies and build: